 The additional requirements of Honours students fall into two categories: (1) some specialized coursework, and 2) a lot of research.

 - All Honours students are required to take four courses that are directed specifically toward Honours students: PSYC 312 (History of Psychology), PSYC 359 (Advanced Research Methods), PSYC 349 (Honours Seminar, Third Year) and PSYC 449 (Honours Seminar, Fourth Year).
 There are also some additional Honours requirements pertaining to the required number of additional courses, upper-level courses, and that sort of thing.
 These additional requirements vary depending on whether a student is getting a BA or a BSc degree.
 (For instance, a regular BA degree requires that students take at least 30 credits of upper-level Psychology courses, whereas BA students in the Honours program are required to take at least 48 upper-level Psychology credits.)
 Complete details on these additional course requirements can be found in the UBC Calendar, where it lists degree requirements in Psychology.

 - These additional course requirements capture only one small part of what distinguishes the education of Honours students from that of other Psychology majors.
 The biggest distinction lies in the fact that Honours students conduct research projects under faculty supervision during both their Third and Fourth years.
 Each year, Honours students are expected to seek out faculty members as potential supervisors, and to make arrangements to conduct research under a faculty member's supervision.
 Honours students not only conduct research within the context of a faculty member's lab, they also discuss their own and others' research in the regular meetings of the Honours Seminar class.
 Honours students are also expected to present their research at the end of the academic year, during the Psychology Department's annual Undergraduate Research Conference.

-Honours students are not required to take 30 credits during the Winter Session in which they are enrolled in either PSYC 349 or PSYC 449.
-Also note that the six credit honour seminar is only offered in the Winter Session.
+BA Honours students are not required to take 30 credits during the Winter Session in which they are enrolled in either PSYC 349 or PSYC 449.
+Also note that the six credit honours seminar is only offered in the Winter Session.